Time to read: 9 min

-TPUs may be too hard for some injection molded parts or lack the required flexibility.
+Compared to TPE, TPU has superior resistance to extreme temperatures and chemicals.
+TPUs may be too hard for some injection molded parts, however.
 Thermoplastic polyurethanes also tend to cost more and drying is required before processing.
-Because some grades have a short shelf life, injection molders may have to dispose of them before they can be used.

 Injection molded TPUs are used in footwear, gaskets, caster wheels, and sporting goods.
 Applications also include cases or enclosures for electronics and medical devices.
 In medical applications, TPUs are sometimes used instead of polyvinyl chloride (PVC), a plastic that may cause skin irritation.